SteveTeece/BulkRepoManager/README.md

 * Allow user to enter a Personal Access Token
 * List all of the user's GitHub Repos
 * Allow multi-selection of repos by using a checkbox
-* Ask user for final confirmation before deleting repositories from GitHub.
+* Ask user for final confirmation before deleting repositories from GitHub
+* Allow user to select Organisation to delete repos from

 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!